spotinst/help/src/docs/ocean/tutorials/migrate-existing-egs-ecs.md

 3. Reduce the target capacity.
 It is highly recommended to reduce the target capacity in batches of 10-20% and repeat this step until downscale is complete.
 4. Navigate to your Ocean Cluster.
 Verify that it spins up the required resources and handles the cluster tasks.

 Sit back and relax.
-Ocean’s got you covered!
+Ocean's got you covered!

 If you any issues, contact our support engineers via chat or email.